yangzhou321/yangzhou321.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2024.01* .
-Gold medal and ranked 6th / 1326 on Kaggle competition: [UBC Ovarian Cancer Subtype Classification and Outlier Detection (UBC-OCEAN)](https://www.kaggle.com/xdu4yangzhou).The main purpose is to help enhance the applicability and accessibility of accurate ovarian cancer diagnoses.
+Gold medal and ranked 6th / 1326 on Kaggle competition: [UBC Ovarian Cancer Subtype Classification and Outlier Detection (UBC-OCEAN)](https://www.kaggle.com/xdu4yangzhou).
+The main purpose is to help enhance the applicability and accessibility of accurate ovarian cancer diagnoses.
 - *2022.06* .
 Ranked 9th on CVPR2022 workshop: Robust Models Towards Open-world Classification.
 Completed independently.
 - *2021.08* .
 Ranked 3rd on DeeCamp 2023 (The competition is organized by Sinovation Ventures, and 01.AI is incubated by it.)

 # 📖 Educations
-- *2019.09 - 2023.11 (now)*, PhD student at the School of Artificial and Intelligence, Xidian University, Xi'an, Shan Xi, China.
+- *2019.09 - now*, PhD student at the School of Artificial and Intelligence, Xidian University, Xi'an, Shan Xi, China.
 - *2015.09 - 2019.06*, Undergraduate student at the Advance Material and Nano Technology, Xidian University, Xi'an, Shan Xi, China.

-# 💬 Invited Talks
+// # 💬 Invited Talks
-- *2021.06*, ---
+// - *2021.06*, ---

-# 💻 Internships
+// # 💻 Internships
-- *2019.05 - 2020.02*, ---
+// - *2019.05 - 2020.02*, ---